2020PB/police-brutality/reports/New York.md

 Footage shows a protestor with a bicycle standing behind a police van.
 An officer walks over and shoves him to the ground with his baton.

-tags: shove, baton, strike, protestor
+tags: shove, baton, strike, protester

 id: ny-newyorkcity-51